swrjsingh/swrjsingh/README.md

 # 💫 About Me:
 📚 Studying Computer Science @ NITK-Surathkal, India<br>
 👨‍💻 Passionate ML Developer building for the future<br>
-🔍 Currently exploring Speech Synthesis using Riva and NeMo, 🌟 On the side I'm working on Evaluating LLMs for JEE Advance and eventually creating an Application to solve any JEE Advance Problems <br>
+🔍 Currently exploring Speech Synthesis using Riva and NeMo<br>
+🌟 On the side I'm working on Evaluating LLMs for JEE Advance and eventually creating an Application to solve any JEE Advance Problems <br>
 🤖 Interested in getting deep into ML and I also explore Finance on the side!<br>
 💡 Eager to contribute to Foundational ML work in India!<br>

+Check out some of my projects!
 <!--
 **swrjsingh/swrjsingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.